 sudo mkdir -p /etc/nftables

-# Create config file
+# Create the config file

 sudo vim /etc/nftables/mullvad-tailscale.nft